COVID-19 Update - Last Updated 6/29/2020

-Right of Way and Sewer Permits – Permits must be applied for through the NEW Online permitting portal with payment made by Credit Card or Paypal at https://www.viewmypermitct.org/.
-For questions on applications requirements or instructions on how to apply online, please contact Dawn Luke at (860) 652-7735 or email@example.com.
+Right of Way and Sewer Permits – As of 6/30/2020 All Permits must be applied for ONLINE through the NEW City Squared portal located at https://www.citysquared.com/#/app/map/GlastonburyTownCT.
+For questions on applications requirements please contact Dawn Luke at (860) 652-7735 or email@example.com.

 Inspections for ROW and Sewer Permits - Will continue as usual.
 Call Engineering at 860-652-7735 to schedule your inspection.

 The Town right-of-way is the area of property between opposing street lines that is owned and maintained by the Town, and also includes right-of-way as shown on a map of an approved subdivision, whether or not the streets within such subdivision have yet been accepted by the Town.
 The right-of-way includes both the paved portion of the street as well as area outside of the pavement as required to accommodate traffic signs, utilities, sidewalks, etc. The width of the right-of-way varies by street, and can be determined by viewing the Assessors maps available at Town Hall or through the Town's GIS Website.

 A right-of-way license is required for all contractors working in the Town right-of-way, which requires a $5,000 bond and certificate of insurance.
 See the "Permit Requirements" page for additional information about bond and insurance requirements.